mtdig/de_groep10_bakkerij/README.md

 Install [Git](https://git-scm.com/install/) if you don't already have it.

 Install [Java (21 or newer)](https://www.java.com/en/download/manual.jsp) if you don't already have it.
-(Sorry, friends let friends use java.)
+(Sorry, friends don't let friends use java.)

 Change into a project directory of your choice and clone the project.